ATTX-project/etl/README.md

 # Unified Views docker
-Docker images for hosting Unified Views, as of version 2.3 this repository switched to a modular approach.
+Docker images for hosting Unified Views, as of version 2.3 this repository switched to a modular approach wuth Docker Compose.

 The following unified views dockers are provided:
  * [uv-shared](uv-shared): a data docker providing the shared libraries and configuration